breatheco-de/content/src/content/lesson/conditionals-in-programing-coding.md

 Conditions are the only way developers have to tell computer how to make decisions in real time, very similar to how our brains work.

-Let's say we are building a program to to help us pick what to ware and we hate the blue color, we can tell the computer to avoid blue using a condition like this:
+Let's say we are building a program to help us pick what to wear and we hate the color blue.
+We can tell the computer to avoid blue using a condition like this:

 `If` ***color*** is not **blue**, then... do something.